Larouex/SmartKitchenOPCUA2IoTCentral/README.md

 This project is targeted at system integrators, developers and administrators of an OPC-UA system.
 This project is for learning purposes and supports the OPC-UA emulation, modeling and Azure IoT concepts that will help you gain deeper knowledge of this scenario.

-IMPORTANT: If you are pursuant of a production or commercial implementation of Industrial IoT with Miocrosoft Azure IoT and Azure IoT Central , Microsoft Industrial IoT have developed and you should start here {{{TDB}}}
+<b>IMPORTANT:</b> If you are pursuant of a production or commercial implementation of Industrial IoT with and Azure IoT Central; The Microsoft Industrial IoT Team have developed a production ready system and you should start here {{{TDB}}}

 ## Overview
 This demonstration is a reference implementation of the following...